jrgastl/levelup-python-challenges/README.md

 ├── get_prime_factors1.2.py         # Exercise 1
 ├── is_palindrome1.py               # Exercise 2 - Function to check if a word is palindrome
 ├── is_palindrome2.py               # Exercise 2
-├── sort_words1.py                  # Exercise 3 - Function to sort words in an ascending order
+├── sort_words1.py                  # Exercise 3 - Function to sort words in a phrase
 ├── sort_words2.py                  # Exercise 3
 ├── index_all1.py                   # Exercise 4 - Function to find all the positions of an element on a list ├── index_all2.py                   # Exercise 4